 Our filters are used for engine oil, air, fuel, hydraulic and coolant needs.
 Having a good filter is imperative for the quality of your product.

-What makes a good, quality filter?
+What makes good, quality Bradenton filters?
 Look at the filter and notice the following:

 - Spin-on threads should be cleanly cut and rolled and free of debris

 - Shell or filter end caps should be free of dents

 - There should be no visible cuts or tears in the filter media, gaskets or seals

 - All gaskets and seals should be firmly attached to the filter unless otherwise specified separately

 - All unattached gaskets and seals that are needed to complete filter service should be included in the package

 - The end caps should be firmly attached to the filter

 - The filter should be packaged in such a way as to keep it clean before use